Eren Yeager: In Attack on Titan

 Soon after, Eren is sent with his friends to an isolated village while preparations are made for a campaign to retake Wall Maria.
 Eren is then captured by Rod Reiss, who reveals the Founding Titan was originally in his family for years since their ancestor Karl Fritz created the walls, and that the Reiss family used it to rule until it was stolen by Grisha.
-Grisha is revealed to be responsible for Eren becoming a Titan, passing the Founding Titan’s power to his son at the cost of his life.
+Grisha is revealed to be responsible for Eren becoming a Titan, passing the Founding Titan's power to his son at the cost of his life.
 Eren's classmate Krista Lenz, who is actually Rod's child Historia Reiss, refuses to aid her father and frees Eren.
 Eren and the Survey Corps led by Commander Erwin depart to Shiganshina to reclaim Wall Maria and battle an army of Titans led by Zeke, the Beast Titan, and his subordinates Bertholdt and Reiner, who are also Eren's former classmates and the real identity of the Colossal Titan and Armored Titan.
 Erwin sacrifices himself in a suicide charge to distract Zeke whilst Levi sneaks up behind him.
 Zeke kills Erwin and most of the Corps by throwing a volley of boulders at them, with Erwin being nearly sliced in half.
 Levi fights Zeke after this, slicing open his left arm, slashing his heels open and slicing his eyes out.
 He then attempts to subdue Zeke, now in his human form, but he escapes.
-Armin devises a plan to kill Bertholdt and charges his head on, but Bertholdt uses the collosal's power to burn Armin to a crisp and almost kill him, but Eren rips him out of his Titan and defeats him.
+Armin devises a plan to kill Bertholdt and charges head on, but Bertholdt uses the colossal's power to burn Armin to a crisp and almost kill him, but Eren rips him out of his Titan and defeats him.
 Mikasa fires a missile down the Armored Titan's mouth and thus renders Reiner also immobilised.
-Levi uses a serum to turn Armin into a Titan, so that he can both be healed and possess the power of the Collosal Titan when he eats Bertholdt.
+Levi uses a serum to turn Armin into a Titan, so that he can both be healed and possess the power of the Colossal Titan when he eats Bertholdt.
 He does so, and Bertholdt begs for forgiveness and mercy from the same people he tried to kill before Armin crushes his skull and devours him.